Business credit policy

 Payment or payment arrangements must be made the same day we notify you of the returned payment.
 You will be charged a fee for processing the returned payment.

 If you have been notified of a pending disconnection or have been disconnected, and your payment to SRP to continue service or reinstate service following disconnection is returned by your financial institution, your service will be disconnected without further notice.

 If a customer has two or more returned payments in 12 months, we will designate the customer and all active electric accounts for the customer as cash-only.
-Payment will then need to be made with cash, a cashier's check or a money order until the account no longer has a cash-only status.
+Payment will then need to be made with cash, a cashier’s check, wire transfer or a money order until the account no longer has a cash-only status.
 Assessment of an additional deposit may also occur.

-You may dispute an SRP bill you think is in error by calling or writing to SRP.
+You may dispute a bill you think is in error by calling, writing or emailing us.
 We will investigate all disputes.
 SRP will not disconnect service for nonpayment of a disputed charge provided (1) you notify us before the bill becomes delinquent and (2) you pay all other undisputed charges when due.
 Write us at: